krother/rest-test-tutorial/README.md

     pip install -r requirements.txt

+Python needs to import the app, so you need to include the main directory of the project in the import path of Python, e.g. on Ubuntu:

+    export PYTHONPATH=$PYTHONPATH:$HOME/projects/rest-testtutorial/exercise

-Start the server with:
+Go to the folder `exercise/` and start the server with:

-    uvicorn app.py:app
+    uvicorn app:app

 Go to [http://localhost:8000/docs](http://localhost:8000/docs).
 You should see that Swagger is up.